Eucalyptus 'France Bleu'® - French Blue

-This beautiful shrubby tree is a key feature at our 2018 RHS Chelsea Flower Show exhibition - see the videos of our stand!
+This beautiful shrubby tree was a key feature at our award winning 2018 RHS Chelsea Flower Show exhibition - see the videos of our stand!

-Young stock is in propagation and will be potted late summer.
+Young stock is in propagation and will be potted late summer - hoping to have them ready for end of the year

 France Bleu is available now in 20 litre airpots and 100 litre airpots